nachreinerjohn/swe-432-hw3-nachreinerjohn/README.md

 *Here please describe your (at least) 3 different React components as well as the overall purpose of your web application.
 We provide an example below of what we expect this documentation to look like.*

-**General App Description:** This web application provides information about cities loaded from a centralized database at www.citiesinfo.org.
-This app can help people find reference information about various city attributes such as population, capitals, and other demographic information.
+**General App Description:** This web application provides information about new items in the fortnite marketplace loaded from the fortnite database at fortniteapi.com.
+This app can help people find data on new items in the marketplace such as names, types, rarites, and descriptions.

+* **Endpoint 1:** Retrieve the list of new item names in the marketplace
+  * API Endpoint: GET /items
+  * Example: GET /items
+  * Expected Output: (a list of new item names from the fortnite marketplace)

+* **Endpoint 2:** Retrieve detailed information on each item in the list of new items in the marketplace
+  * API Endpoint: GET /items/detailed
+  * Example: GET /items/detailed
+  * Expected Output: (an array of json objects containing detailed item data for each item) i.e. {
+    "name": "Smallcophagus",
+    "description": "Don't open it.
+You're not gonna like what you see.", "rarity": "rare",
+    "type": "backpack",
+    "tags": [
+        "Cosmetics.Source.ItemShop",
+        "Cosmetics.Filter.Season.18",
+        "Cosmetics.UserFacingFlags.HasVariants",
+        "Cosmetics.Set.StampArtist"
+    ]
+  }

-* **Endpoint 1:** Retrieve a city from our Washington DC Database
+* **Endpoint 3:** Retrieve detailed information on a specified item in the marketplace
-  * API Endpoint: GET /city/:cityID
+  * API Endpoint: GET /items/:itemName
-  * Example: GET /city/21
+  * Example: GET /items/Smallcophagus
-  * Expected Output: "Fairfax"
+  * Expected Output:
+  {
+    "name": "Smallcophagus",
+    "description": "Don't open it.
+You're not gonna like what you see.", "rarity": "rare",
+    "type": "backpack",
+    "tags": [
+        "Cosmetics.Source.ItemShop",
+        "Cosmetics.Filter.Season.18",
+        "Cosmetics.UserFacingFlags.HasVariants",
+        "Cosmetics.Set.StampArtist"
+    ]
+}

-* **Component 1:** City List Component
+* **Component 1:** App Component
-	* API Endpoint(s):
+	* API Endpoint:
-  		* GET /cities
+      * GET /items/detailed
-  * Expected display: An html list of the cities contained within the Firebase database.
+  * Expected display: An html table, made by the List component, of the detailed firebase data, and a list of descriptions mapped by the paragraph component.

+* **Component 2:** List Component
+* API Endpoint:
+    * GET /items/detailed
+  * Expected display: A table with The names of each table category and the data for each table element displayed by the Display component

+* **Component 3:** Display Component
+* API Endpoint:
+    * GET /items/detailed
+  * Expected display: A table entry in the Display components table, specifying item name, rarity, and type

+* **Component 4:** Paragraph Component
+* API Endpoint:
+    * GET /items/detailed
+  * Expected display: A list entry in the App components description list specifying item name and description

 ## Project Overview